Just a little snippet of history past, where we began to present day. Its been a wonderful journey, and you've been the best of company, thank you x

 Inspired by vintage treasures, the classic stories of childhood, and those timeless moments when now and then are one and the same.
 Established in 2002 the workshop continues to thrive, despite the very obvious lack of Elves...

 It all really began though back in the mists of a 1970's childhood, when the world was orange, brown and purple, little sparks of creativity began to form.
-The colourful little seed that was to become Fairysteps was sown (name changed to FAERYSTEPS in February 2017).
+The colourful little seed that was to become Fairysteps was sown (added Faerysteps in February 2017).
 Now, days are filled with making treasures for the shop, carefully, prudently, exquisitely in a productive little workshop, deep within the Wild Wood.

-I learnt to knit circa 1976 and havent stopped since, and so, armed with my Ladybird book of knitting I set off to conquer the world...
-Now, each evening when I down my shoemaking tools, I pick up my wool, hook or needles and make knitwear, carefully designed to perfectly suit the Faerysteps range.
-I have made so many blankets, hats, vests, cardigans, scarves, etc, that Ive rather lost count!
-They are everywhere in Fairysteps Land... any part of my life is never very far away from somethng woolly that Ive made at some point in my travels, or when sat by my fire of a winters evening.
+I learnt to knit circa 1976 and haven't stopped since, and so, armed with my Ladybird book of knitting I set off to conquer the world...
+Now, each evening when I down my shoemaking tools, I pick up my wool, hook or needles and make knitwear, carefully designed to perfectly suit the Fairysteps range.
+I have made so many blankets, hats, vests, cardigans, scarves, etc, that Ive rather lost count.
+They are everywhere in Fairysteps Land... any part of my life is never very far away from something woolly that Ive made at some point in my travels, or when sat by my fire of a winters evening.
 Always, after a busy day of making fairy shoes.

 We make the shoes from this collection in sizes UK 3 to 8 in timeless colours as limited edition stock.